 If you are using a headset with a function switch, do not press this switch while using the headset.
-If you press the switch, the headset microphone is disabled, and the integrated microphones on the computer is enabled instead.
+If you press the switch, the headset microphone is disabled, and the integrated microphones on the computer are enabled instead.

 Note: The audio connector does not support a conventional microphone.
+For more information, see "Using audio features" on page 33.